giovannicerqueira/team_anemos/README.md

 # team_anemos
-Repo for all code related to Senior Design Project
+Repo for all code related to Senior Design Project (Team Anemos)